An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Measurement-induced phase transitions and their Lyapunov analysis

 at times $t\sim L$ exhibit two distinct phases; the system remains in a mixed phase with volume-law entropy for $p<p'_c$, while it enters a purified phase where the entropy decays exponentially in $L$ for $p>p'_c$.

-Notably, for a $(1+1)$-dimensional random Clifford circuit\footnote{ The Clifford circuit is a class of quantum circuits that can be efficiently simulated by classical computers.
-See, e.g., Ref.~\cite{Aaronson04improved} for details. }, the critical point $p'_c$ and the critical exponents $\nu'$ of the purification transition are found to be numerically identical to those of the entanglement transition ($p_c$ and $\nu$) in the same circuit~\cite{gullans2020dynamical}.
-Theoretical frameworks based on replica statistical mechanics models have also shown that both transitions in local circuits can be described by the same effective theory \cite{bao20theory}.
+As we will review in Sec.~\ref{sec:HorizontalMinumalCut}, for the RQC with Haar random unitary gates and projective measurements, this purification problem on the Hartley entropy can be mapped to the same percolation problem as discussed for the entanglement transition.
+For general Renyi entropies, Ref.~\cite{gullans2020dynamical} studied a $(1+1)$-dimensional random Clifford circuit\footnote{ The Clifford circuit is a class of quantum circuits that can be efficiently simulated by classical computers.
+See, e.g., Ref.~\cite{Aaronson04improved} for details. } and found that the critical point $p'_c$ and the critical exponent $\nu'$ of the purification transition are numerically identical to those of the entanglement transition ($p_c$ and $\nu$) in the same circuit.
+Theoretical frameworks based on replica statistical mechanics models have also shown that both transitions in local circuits can be described by the same effective theory~\cite{bao20theory}.
 This correspondence suggests that the entanglement and purification transitions are two facets of the same underlying critical phenomenon.

 While it is highly nontrivial to generally establish the equivalence between the entanglement and purification transitions, one can formally view the purification transition as a kind of entanglement transition in the following sense.
 Any mixed state of a system can be represented as the reduced state of a larger, pure state by introducing ancilla qubits.
 In this picture, the initial maximally mixed state is obtained by tracing out the ancilla qubits from a maximally entangled state between the physical system and the ancilla qubits.
 If the monitored circuit acts only on the physical system, its entropy at any time is equal to the entanglement entropy between the system and ancilla.
 Therefore, the purification transition of the system can be directly interpreted as an entanglement transition for the system-ancilla partition, although it is still far from proving their equivalence.